 15. CURRICULUM: HUMAN SEXUALITY INSTRUCTION

-Recent legislation outlines the process for informing parents about human sexuality instruction and the right of a parent or guardian to withdraw their child from instruction or an organized school function regrading human sexuality instruction.
-Such with drawls will be classified as an excused absence.
+Recent legislation mandated a process be developed for informing parents about human sexuality instruction and the right of a parent or guardian to withdraw their child from instruction or an organized school function regrading human sexuality instruction. .